pointedsphere/NTRU_python/README.md

 To generate the keys we call `NTRY.py` with the flag `-G`.
 This can be done with 3 default levels of security based on the parameters given in [1] using the flags

-- `-M`  :: Moderate security with N=107, p=3, q=64, df=15, dg=12, d=5
+- `-M`  ::: Moderate security with N=107, p=3, q=64, df=15, dg=12, d=5
-- `-H`  :: High security with N=167, p=3, q=128, df=61, dg=20, d=18.
+- `-H`  ::: High security with N=167, p=3, q=128, df=61, dg=20, d=18.
-- `-HH` :: Highest security with N=256, p=3, q=128, df=216, dg=72, d=55.
+- `-HH` ::: Highest security with N=256, p=3, q=128, df=216, dg=72, d=55.

-where N is the order of the polynomial ring, p is the modulus of the polynomial p (which has df 1 coefficients and df-1 -1 coefficients), q is the modulus of the polynomial g (which has dg 1 and -1 coefficients) and d is the number of 1 and -1 coefficients in the obfuscating polynomial.
+where N is the order of the polynomial ring, p is the modulus of the polynomial f (which has df 1 coefficients and df-1 -1 coefficients), q is the modulus of the polynomial g (which has dg 1 and -1 coefficients) and d is the number of 1 and -1 coefficients in the obfuscating polynomial.

 Values of N, p, q, df, dg and d can also be given individually with the flags `-N`, `-p`, `-q`, `-df`, `-dg` and `-d` respectively.

-We may also change the filenames of the output key files with the flag `-k` (default `key`).
+We may also change the filenames of the output key files with the flag `-k` (the default is `key`).

 #### Example